Kelston Boys’ High School Kelston Boys’ High School

 Course Description

-Teacher in Charge: Mr P. Rutherford.
+Teacher in Charge: Mr M. Cain.

 Commerce is the use and exploration of accounting, economic, and business concepts and models to make sense of society, and solve problems.
-In this subject, ākonga will build the knowledge, skills, and values they need to navigate, and participate in, the economic world.
+In this subject, students will build the knowledge, skills, and values they need to navigate, and participate in, the economic world.
 They will learn how participants in the economic world make decisions, and they will analyse how these decisions impact on sustainability.

-Ākonga will learn that decision making is necessitated by scarcity, and that decisions are informed by a variety of cultural perspectives and lenses.
+Students will learn that decision making is necessitated by scarcity, and that decisions are informed by a variety of cultural perspectives and lenses.
 Learning and assessment will examine Māori, Pacific, and other approaches to commerce, and business models from whānau and organisation contexts.

 Notes

-1. All credits gained in Commerce will count towards an ākonga’s NCEA Level 1 Certificate.
+1. All credits gained in Commerce will count towards an student’s NCEA Level 1 Certificate.

-2. As a pilot subject, ākonga need to enter and participate in all four of the assessment standards
+2. As a subject, students need to enter at least three of the four of assessment standards

 6. Level 1 Commerce will provide an introduction to those ākonga wanting to take Level 2 Accounting and /or Level 2 Economics